Aliases for ATP2B4 Gene

 GeneCards Summary for ATP2B4 Gene

 ATP2B4 (ATPase Plasma Membrane Ca2+ Transporting 4) is a Protein Coding gene.
-Diseases associated with ATP2B4 include Corneal Dystrophy, Schnyder Type and Malaria.
-Among its related pathways are Ion channel transport and Cardiac conduction.
-GO annotations related to this gene include nucleotide binding and scaffold protein binding.
+Diseases associated with ATP2B4 include X-Linked Cerebellar Ataxia and Malaria.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and cGMP-PKG signaling pathway.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and scaffold protein binding.
 An important paralog of this gene is ATP2B1.

 Calcium/calmodulin-regulated and magnesium-dependent enzyme that catalyzes the hydrolysis of ATP coupled with the transport of calcium out of the cell (PubMed:8530416).
 By regulating sperm cell calcium homeostasis, may play a role in sperm motility (By similarity).